alexpolt/alexpolt.github.io/src/atomic-data.md

   adjusts priorities and the mutex version had quite different timings (but always worse that **atomic\_data**).

-  As data tells us, **atomic\_data** is quite competitive even with it copying data on every update.
+  The results show that **atomic\_data** is quite competitive even with it copying the data on every update.
 But we more testing and I ask for your help here.
 Clone or download the [Github][github] repo and run the tests on your machine. **atomic\_data** works both on 32-bit and 64-bit machines.

   You're a hero if you've read all of the article.